sentclose/sentc-docs/docs/protocol/README.md

 2. Salt Retrieval: If the identifier exists in the server's records, the server generates the salt using the client's random value.
     - Existing Identifier: If the identifier exists, the server generates the salt based on the client's random value and the matching device registration data.
-    - Non-existing Identifier: If the identifier does not exist, a false identifier (for security purposes) is used in the padded string, and a generic client random value is utilized to generate a false salt.
+    - Non-existing Identifier: If the identifier does not exist, a false identifier (for security purposes) is used in the padded string, and a generic client random value is used to generate a false salt.

 3. Salt Transmission: Once generated, the salt is sent back to the client, completing the login preparation stage.